 Different types of natural stones applied for internal flooring in different regions of the world depending upon the availability in nearby quarries.

-Following are options to make your selection.
+The following are options to make your selection.

 Granite Stone in Internal Paving